fabriond/Gossiper-Server/README.md

 - Run `npm -v` to make sure npm ([Node Package Manager](https://www.npmjs.com/)) was installed with Node.js
 - Download the project
 - Run `npm install` in the project's folder to install dependencies
+- Set environment variables for MONGODB_LOGIN and MONGODB_PASSWORD
+  - For testing purposes you can just use "test" and  "test123" respectively
+  - Or you can setup a database at [mLab](https://mlab.com/)
+    - Change the database url to match your database's in `database.js`
+    - Create a database user from mLab
+    - Add environment variables for the user's username and password
 - Run `npm run dev` in the project's folder to start the server
 - Access the server locally at `localhost:3000`